 - Taking any action for the purpose of inflicting harm upon any person.

-Sexual discrimination (including but not limited to sexual violence, sexual harassment, sexual assault), domestic violence, dating violence, and/or stalking.
+Sexual discrimination (including but not limited to sexual violence, sexual harassment, sexual assault), domestic violence, dating violence and/or stalking.
 Missouri State University is committed to creating and maintaining an environment that is safe and free from sexual violence and sexual harassment, including sexual assault and stalking.
-The university will take immediate action to eliminate harassment, prevent its recurrence, and address its effects.
+The university will take reasonable action to eliminate harassment, prevent its recurrence and address its effects.
 This policy also prohibits retaliation against an individual who has brought forward a complaint of sexual harassment and/or taken part in a conduct process as a result of a sexual harassment complaint.
-For definitions and further explanation of university policy, see G1.31 Title IX Policy on Sexual Assault, Stalking and Other Forms of Sexual Misconduct.
+For definitions and further explanation of university policy, see Op1.02-11 Sex Discrimination and VAWA Offenses Policy and Investigation Procedures.

-The recommended minimum consequence shall be suspension for one semester (a summer semester does not satisfy this requirement).
-In addition, other consequences may be enacted, as needed, e.g., moving from one residence hall to another or a required change of academic schedule.
-Note: All instances of alleged violations of this section 4.19 shall be considered on a case-by-case basis based on the facts and circumstances of each situation.
-Nothing in this section shall limit the hearing authority from imposing any consequence permitted by the Code.
+The recommended minimum consequence for a violation of Section 4.20 is level two probation for one (1) year.
+In addition, other consequences may be enacted, as needed (e.g., moving from one residence hall to another or a required change of academic schedule).
+Nothing in this section shall limit the university from imposing any consequence permitted by the Code.

 Abuse of the Conduct System, including but not limited to: